cledmonds/cledmonds.github.io/_pages/anulss2025.md

 - For program verification, consider Nipkow and Klein's [Concrete Semantics](http://concrete-semantics.org/) book
 - For history, interesting notes, and more detailed examples, the [Machine Logic blog](https://lawrencecpaulson.github.io/) by Larry Paulson may prove interesting.
 - For more on induction and coinduction, with Isabelle/HOL examples, see Andrei Popescu's excellent [course notes](https://www.andreipopescu.uk/MGS2021/ISA_course.html).
+- For more on modular proofs and using locales in Isabelle, I explore this further in materials from my [MGS 2025 course](/mgs2025).